 These condensed consolidated interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") applicable to the preparation of interim financial statements, including International Accounting Standard 34, "Interim Financial Reporting" ("IAS 34") and have been prepared following the same accounting policies and method of computation as the annual consolidated financial statements for the year ended December 31, 2011 with the exception of deferred taxes.
 Taxes in the interim periods are accrued using the tax rate that would be applicable to expected total annual profit or loss.
-The disclosures provided below are incremental to those included with the annual consolidated financial statements have been condensed or have been disclosed on an annual basis only.
+The disclosures provided below are incremental to those included with the annual consolidated financial statements.
+Certain information and disclosures normally included in the notes to the annual consolidated financial statements have been condensed or have been disclosed on an annual basis only.
 Accordingly, these condensed consolidated interim financial statements should be read in conjunction with the annual consolidated financial statements for the year ended December 31, 2011, which have been prepared in accordance with IFRS as issued by the IASB.